yosfkucher7/discord-moderation-bot/README.md

-Commands
+🛠️ Commands

-File Structure

-moderation-bot/
-├── commands/             # Individual command files
-├── .env.example          # Environment variable example
-├── bot.js                # Main bot file
-└── README.md             # Documentation

-License
+📜 License

 This project is licensed under the MIT License.

 ---

-Feel free to reach out with any questions or open an issue if you encounter any problems!
+Feel free to reach out with any questions or open an issue if you encounter any problems! 🤖

 ---